StudSec/Challenges-Examples/Documentation.md

 - connection_string: Connection information for a deployed instance, as specified in the challenge README.md
 - handout_path: path to a folder containing the handout
 - deployment_path: path to a folder/mount containing the files deployed
+- force-reusability: a flag that can be set

 This function should then check
 1) If the challenge is in good working order (DEPLOYMENT_WORKING)